rdsquare/Image-Compression-SVD-Python/README.md

 # Image-Compression-SVD-Python

-Colored image compression using SVD in python
+Colored image compression using SVD in python with interactive widgets ipynb file and .py file